News media guidelines and policies

 We also can help you arrange to take photos on campus or help you get information about possible photographic restrictions during certain high-profile events.

-If you have questions relating to media photography/videotaping on our campus, contact the News Bureau.
+If you have questions relating to media photography/videotaping on our campus, contact University Communications.

 Campus experts are listed in our online Experts Directory.
 To interview someone in the directory, reporters and editors can contact our office or the experts directly.